 The Leader’s Way

-Berkeley Divinity School at Yale invites Episcopal clergy leaders to a pilgrimage for transforming ministry.
-Join the Inaugural Class of Fellows.
+Berkeley Divinity School at Yale invites Episcopal clergy and leaders from all denominations to a pilgrimage for transforming ministry.

-We know our Church needs leaders who can reimagine how the Holy Spirit is moving in our midst.
-Beginning with six days on the Yale campus June 19-24, 2023 and continuing with six months of online learning, The Leader’s Way supports those Episcopal clergy leaders who are poised to be catalysts who inspire their communities to bear witness more effectively to the Gospel of Jesus Christ.
-We seek 24 leaders to be Fellows in our inaugural 2023 Leadership Certificate Program.
+Our Church needs leaders who can reimagine how the Holy Spirit is moving in our midst.
+Beginning with six days on the Yale campus June 17-22, 2024 and continuing with six months of online discussion, mentoring, small group reflection.
+The Leader’s Way supports those Episcopal clergy and leaders from all denominations who are poised to be catalysts who inspire their communities to bear witness more effectively to the Gospel.
+We seek 24 leaders to be fellows in our 2024-2025 Leader’s Way cohort.

 Our holistic program will address the theological, cultural, and organizational dimensions of leadership training.
 Berkeley is the only Episcopal seminary imbedded in a great university, and this program will draw intentionally on the resources of Yale.
 In addition, a set of compelling “case studies” of transformation from Episcopal communities will animate the program; cases will offer inspiring examples of re-creation and re-imagination to prompt reflection by participants about how change might be ignited in their own community.